 Kaufman revisits Yeager and the Edwards AFB crew as The Right Stuff shifts its focus to the seven pilots selected as astronauts for the first manned flights into space: Scott Carpenter (Charles Frank), Gordon Cooper (Dennis Quaid), John Glenn (Ed Harris), Gus “Don’t Call Me Virgil” Grissom (Fred Ward), Wally Schirra (Lance Henriksen), Alan Shepard (Scott Glenn) and Deke Slayton (Scott Paulin).

 By its very nature, The Right Stuff eventually feels weighty and episodic over its three-hour-plus running time—something of a Project Mercury’s Greatest Hits.
-But Kaufman, working from his own witty screenplay and supported by an able cast and the master cinematographer Caleb Deschanel, mostly keeps this epic from bursting under its own mass.
+But Kaufman, working from his own witty screenplay and supported by an able cast and the master cinematographer Caleb Deschanel, keeps this epic from bursting under its own mass.

 For many reasons, the collective giant leap made by Yeager and other pilots receives less attention than the likewise seismic step taken by Armstrong et al. nearly a half century ago and barely two decades after Yeager broke the sound barrier.
 But in The Right Stuff, that leap resonates, in part because Kaufman slyly acknowledges the test pilots’ general lack of recognition.

 Late in the film, reporters harass Cooper, asking him to name the greatest pilot he ever saw.
 Typically outspoken, Cooper reflects for a moment, then responds, “Some of them are still out there … puttin’ their hides out on the line, hangin’ it out over the edge, pushin’ back the outside of that envelope and haulin’ it back in.”